imagitama/phasmophobia-site/how-to-play/index.md

 <details>
   <summary>Advanced</summary>
+ BEFORE READING - This is technical information!
+It could spoil your play experience knowing too much about how the game works.
+This information is datamined and could change with future updates, not be implemented in the game, or not fully understood.
+Read below at your own discretion.

+  # Sanity Information

-  - you lose sanity at the rate of `deltatime * ghost_sanity_strength` where all ghosts have a `ghost_sanity_strength` of 0.02 but Shade has 0.4
+  - When looking at a manifested ghost you lose sanity at the rate of `deltatime * ghost_sanity_strength` where all ghosts have a `ghost_sanity_strength` of 0.02 but Shade has 0.04 (It is unknown how or if this is changed at higher difficulties).
-  - sanity can never drop below 50% in Setup Phase
+  - Sanity can never drop below 50% in Setup Phase.
-  - sanity drains slower in Setup Phase (0.09 vs 0.12)
+  - Sanity drains slower in Setup Phase (0.09 vs 0.12).
+  - Sanity meters in the van only update every 2 seconds.
+  - Sanity meters in the van fluctuate from -2 to +3 of your actual sanity.
+EX: If I have 80 sanity the display could show between 78 and 83 sanity.

+  # Equipment Information

+  - Crucifix has a range of 4 meters for all ghosts except the Banshee where the crucifix will have a 6 meter range.

+  # Gameplay Information

+  - The chance for a most ghosts to begin hunting is based on the average sanity of all players in the lobby then by a die roll*.
+The actual function of this is more complex and is still being looked into.
+  - Ghost events, interactions, and the ghost beginning to use its ability are lower in single player than other player counts.
+  - So far no information has been found to suggest that the difficulty scales with the number of players in a lobby besides the point above this.

+  * The die roll is a random number generated from a range which is specific to each kind of action.
+For some actions the rolls may be 25% chance, where others have <10% chance.
 </details>

-## Ghost Events

-An optional objective is to witness a ghost event.
-It can be one of the following:

-- seeing the ghost
-- hearing the ghost walking or its voice
-- seeing the ghost's footprints
-- watching someone else die